peter-murray/github-security-report-action/README.md

 Currently there is partial support for templates that are included in the action.
 Extenders of the action are welcome to author additional templates by creating HTML templates using [Nunjucks](https://mozilla.github.io/nunjucks/templating.html) inside the `templates` folder.

 You can specify a template by using the `template` parameter.
-Currently the following templates are availale:
+Currently the following templates are available:
 * `summary`: The classic summary report from previous versions.
 * `report`: A more detailed report that includes a list of open alerts broken down by their severity.
 * `report_sca`: A report that includes Software Composition Analysis